harentius/GrammifyAI/README.md

 # GrammifyAI

-Free An AI-driven grammar and spell checker for macOS that works everywhere and with any language.
+Free AI grammar and spell checker for macOS that works everywhere and with any language.

 The usage of GrammifyAI is as simple as selecting the text and pressing a shortcut (⌘ + U or custom).
 This will bring you the improvement suggestion popup and will copy the suggestion to the clipboard.